-uTorrent is safe and, in fact, one of the most popular options around.
+uTorrent is safe and, in fact, one of the most popular options.
 Unfortunately, the uTorrent app is often flagged as dangerous by various Internet security applications.
 The list of offending apps includes Windows Defender and even Malwarebytes.
 However, as far as I know, the results have been false.

 What is uTorrent?